influxdata/cd-gitops-reference-architecture/README.md

 - Go embeds a "build ID" that differs per host.
 Fix it to be the empty string with `GOFLAGS='-ldflags=-buildid='`.
 - In Go 1.13 and newer, you can use `-trimpath` so that the source directory where you're building isn't included in the debug info.
     If you are using an older version of Go, just be sure that the source code is in the same absolute path on any machine building the source code.
-- If you are building in module mode, a module update that doesn't result in a material change can still effect the build.
+- If you are building in module mode, a module update that doesn't result in a material change can still affect the build.
     That is, if you upgrade module `foo` from v1.0 to v1.1, and foo/bar changes even though you don't reference that package, the debug information will differ between the two builds because of referencing `"foo@v1.0"` in one build and `"foo@v1.1"` in the next.
     You can avoid this problem if you build from the vendor directory, by not using modules at all, or by using `go mod vendor` and building with `-mod=vendor`.